rsinghcodes/mymart/README.md

 **React & Redux:**

-- Use Redux for state management. <br/>
+- Used Redux for state management. <br/>
 - Routing with **React Router.**<br/>
 - Redux Thunk for asynchronous actions like bringing Data from Firestore to the App.<br/>
-- Redux Persist.<br/>
+- Redux Persist to save user login.<br/>

 </br>

 **Firebase & Firestore**

-- Use Firebase to build full stack application.<br/>
+- Used Firebase to build Fullstack application.<br/>
 - Sign-In workflow with Firebase.<br/>
 - Google Sign-in Authentification.<br/>
 - Storing User Data In Firebase.<br/>